-If same sex marriage was legalised in Australia, the total travelling time our local registrars office: 30minutes, my parents and M and I live the same distance away from office, as do my friends and we either have cars or can take a bus or taxi.
+If same sex marriage was legalised in Australia, the total traveling time our local registrars office: 30 minutes, my parents and my partner and I live the same distance away from office, as do my friends and we either have cars or can take a bus or taxi.

 Parking at the registrar’s office: $15